d-lopes/options-advisor/README.md

 end_week_offset = start_week_offset + 4
 ```

-run this command from command line within the root directory of this repo: `python3 -m src.main.run`
+run this command from command line within the root directory of this repo: `python3 -m src.run`

 ### using Web UI